1929 Australian Championships – Women's doubles

 First-seeded Daphne Akhurst and Louie Bickerton defeated the second seeds Sylvia Harper and Meryl O'Hara Wood 6–2, 3–6, 6–2 in the final, to win the women's doubles tennis title at the 1929 Australian Championships.

-Miss Akhurst completed her third and last Triple Crown, having won Women's Singles title earlier that day and Mixed Doubles final the day before.
+Miss Akhurst completed her third and last Triple Crown, having won the Women's Singles title earlier that day and the Mixed Doubles final the day before.